Cristopher Moisés

-Cristopher Moisés Rolin (born 3 September 1993), commonly known as Crístofer, is a Spanish-born Equatorial Guinean footballer who plays for Icelandic club Ægir as a striker.
-He was a member of the Equatorial Guinea national team.
+Crístofer Moisés Rolín (born 3 September 1993) is a footballer who plays as a striker for 1. deild karla club Þróttur R. Born in Spain, he played for the Equatorial Guinea national team.

 Club career

 Born in Alcalá de Henares, Madrid to Equatorial Guinean parents, Crístofer was an EMF Águilas de Moratalaz's graduate, after representing a host of teams as a youth, notably RSD Alcalá in 2011.
 He made his debuts as a senior in the 2012–13 campaign, appearing sparingly in the lower leagues.

 In 2013 Crístofer moved to fellow Regional Preferente team EF Periso, In late August 2015, he joined CDC Moscardó in Tercera División, but was initially assigned for the B-side.

 International career

 Crístofer's mother was the daughter of a Santomean couple.
 As a result, he was eligible for Spain, Equatorial Guinea and São Tomé and Príncipe national teams.

 In June 2015, Crístofer was called up for Equatorial Guinea national team.
 He made his full international debut on 6 June 2015, coming on as a second-half substitute in a 1–0 friendly win against Andorra.